ABOUT US

 Chris Weiner is a 3rd generation bluefin harpooner out of Perkins Cove, ME.
 He helps operate the family harpoon vessel, the Elizabeth Ames, during the summer/fall Harpoon Category season.
 Chris has a B.A. in Government and Legal Studies from Bowdoin College and a Master’s in Policy, Planning, and Management from the Muskie School of Public Service.

 Chris has spent many years involved in both the science and management pertaining to numerous Gulf of Maine, East Coast, and Atlantic-wide fisheries.
-He is currently on the Advisory Committee to the U.S. Section to the International Commission for the Conservation of Atlantic Tunas (ICCAT), the Maine Offshore Wind Fisheries Working Group, and the Maine Offshore Wind Research Consortium.
-In recent years, he has served lengthy terms on the Maine Department of Marine Resources Advisory Council, the NOAA Highly Migratory Species Advisory Council, and the New England Fishery Management Council’s Herring Advisory Panel.
+In recent years he has served lengthy terms on: the Advisory Committee to the U.S. Section to the International Commission for the Conservation of Atlantic Tunas (ICCAT), the Maine Offshore Wind Fisheries Working Group, the Maine Offshore Wind Research Consortium, the Maine Department of Marine Resources Advisory Council, the NOAA Highly Migratory Species Advisory Council, and the New England Fishery Management Council’s Atlantic Herring Advisory Panel.

 Prior to helping found The Bluefin Collaborative, Chris spent many years formally involved in the management of Atlantic herring and mackerel, which are key forage stocks for Atlantic bluefin tuna.
 This included helping found and run a diverse industry stakeholder coalition and the New England Purse Seine Alliance, a group of traditional purse herring seine vessels from Maine.